Banking Jobs in Germany for Indians in 2026: Pay, Visa & More

 • EU Blue Card: For highly skilled professionals, securing an EU Blue Card can facilitate the process.

-• Work Visa: Non-EU nationals, including Indians, need a valid work visa to be eligible for banking jobs in Germany.
+• Opportunity Card: Non-EU nationals, including Indians, need a valid Opportunity Card to be eligible for banking jobs in Germany.
+If you want to apply for a Germany Opportunity Card, then you should calculate your eligibility points using the Germany Immigration Calculator for free.

 5. Additional Skills